ZYDeng91/shrimp/README.md

 ### Prerequisite

-If on Linux, make sure `ALSA` is installed.
+If on Linux, make sure `ALSA` is installed, and an audio server is running (PipeWire/PulseAudio)

 ### Build